tsanjumkausar/Campus-event-management-platform/README.md

 http://127.0.0.1:8000/reports/top-active-students

-## Next You Can Export CSV Reports by using below command:
+## I also tried exporting reports using below command:
 python reports.py

-## You can see output like this -
+## It gave me output:
 - Reports exported to docs/reports

-This will create a CSV file in your docs/reports
+This created CSV files inside the docs/reports/ folder.

-## Notes
+## Notes From My Side
 - Tech: Flask + SQLite + SQLAlchemy.
-- Data model & APIs are in `DESIGN.md`.
+- The data model and APIs are explained in DESIGN.md.
-- Added AI conversation screenshots to `ai_log/` directory.
+- I also added AI conversation screenshots in the ai_log/ directory to keep track of how I discussed and built this.